 Last year, McKenna produced a package of stories on women who had contracted antibiotic-resistant urinary tract infections from chickens carrying resistant E. coli.
-She created the project in collaboration with the Food and Environmental Reporting Network (FERN) — an independent, non-profit news organization that produces investigative journalism on food, agriculture, and environmental health.
-The stories landed on a single day last July in The Atlantic, ABC News, and Good Morning America, and on McKenna’s Wired blog, Superbug.
+She created the project in collaboration with the Food and Environmental Reporting Network (FERN), an independent, non-profit news organization that produces investigative journalism on food, agriculture, and environmental health.
+The stories landed on a single day in July 2012, at The Atlantic, ABC News, and Good Morning America, and on McKenna’s Wired blog, Superbug.

-Here, McKenna tells TON co-executive editor Jeanne Erdmann the story behind the story.
+Here, McKenna tells TON co-founder Jeanne Erdmann the story behind the story.
 (This interview has been edited for length and clarity.)

 You mentioned during an interview with NPR that you first learned about the potential human health risks posed by large-scale agriculture back in in 2006.
 What tipped your interest in this problem?